 Now these tarts, they are so easy to make, my kids could do it.
 But the secret ingredient here is the almond paste (which I

-did could eat with a spoon by the way).
+did could eat with a spoon by the way and you'll find it in the baking aisle).
 These are the perfect after dinner treat and will impress any company you might be having over.

 Anyway, give these a try...you will love....